jbcodeforce/ML-studies/docs/ml/prompt-eng.md

 * Use command to instruct the model to do something specific: "Write", "Classify", "Summarize", "Translate", "Order"
 * Be very specific about the instruction and task.
 * Providing examples in the prompt is very effective to get desired output in specific formats.
-* Chain-of-thought ([CoT](https://www.promptingguide.ai/techniques/cot)) prompting used to address more complex arithmetic, commonsense, and symbolic reasoning tasks.
+* Chain-of-thought ([CoT](https://www.promptingguide.ai/techniques/cot)) prompting using intermediate step.
+It is used to address more complex arithmetic, commonsense, and symbolic reasoning tasks.
 The zero-shot CoT seems to get good result by adding "Let's think step by step". (see this test: `python TestBedrockCoT.py -p cot3.txt -m  ai21.j2-mid`)

 * Examples: